dirigiblelabs/qunit/README.md

 require("qunit/qunit_test_runner_svc").service(QUnit);
 </pre>

 Provides two result reporters.
-One to support the test runner service and one that outputs to the console.
+One to support the test runner service ("qunit/qunit_test_runner_svc" shown above) and one that outputs to the console.
 Both can be used together.
 To enable the console reporter:
 <pre>
 require("core/globals").set("QUnit", QUnit);